AyahAlrifai/ayah-documentations/docs/redis/redisCmd.md

 ## LIST CMD

-`LPUSH` and `RPUSH` are commands in Redis used to insert one or multiple values at the beginning and end of a list, respectively.
+`LPUSH`, `RPUSH`, `LPOP`, and `RPOP` are fundamental commands in Redis used to manipulate lists.
+They are often used together to implement queue-like behavior or manage ordered data structures.

-Here's how they work:
+Here's a brief explanation of each command:

 ### LPUSH